 The Best in Construction awards highlight some of the most innovative, complex, and impactful projects from around the state each year.
 The lead contractor, Apopka-based Southland Construction, will also be honored at the FTBA’s 2019 awards presentation.
 The construction engineering and inspection firm (CEI), A2 Group Inc., served as the owner’s rep and was also an integral player in the success of the project.
 The Southland and A2 Group teams shared CFX’s commitment to excellence, innovation and quality standards, while delivering the project on time and within budget.

-The SR 453 interchange is part of CFX’s sections of the 25-mile Wekiva Parkway, completing Central Florida’s beltway.
-The SR 453 interchange connects with the Wekiva Parkway near Ondich Road and Plymouth Sorrento Road (County Road 437) in western Orange County.
+The State Road 453 interchange is part of CFX’s sections of the 25-mile Wekiva Parkway, completing Central Florida’s beltway.
+The State Road 453 interchange connects with the Wekiva Parkway near Ondich Road and Plymouth Sorrento Road (County Road 437) in western Orange County.
 The interchange features eco-stained stone relief on bridge columns, scalloped pedestrian railing and other aesthetic enhancements designed to complement the scenic terrain surrounding it.